 Where did the story come from?

-The study was published in the peer-reviewed medical journal, Radiology.
+It was published in the peer-reviewed journal, Science.

 What kind of research was this?